jeremytammik/ExportCncFab/README.md

 # ExportCncFab

-Revit .NET API add-in to export Revit wall parts to DXF or SAT for CNC fabrication.
+Revit C# .NET API add-in to export Revit wall parts to DXF or SAT for CNC fabrication.

 This add-in demonstrates various useful aspects along the way, such as: